 Of the 1539 subjects with AD exposed to DUPIXENT in a dose-ranging study and placebo-controlled trials, 70 subjects were 65 years or older.
-Clinical trials of DUPIXENT in AD did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects [see Clinical Pharmacology (12.3)].
+Clinical trials of DUPIXENT in AD did not include sufficient numbers of subjects aged 65 years and older to determine whether they respond differently from younger subjects.